LLNL/axom/src/docs/sphinx/coding_guide/sec04_header_org.rst

 inclusions when possible.
 This may speed up compilation, especially when recompiling after header file changes.

-.. note:: **Exceptions to this guideline:**
+.. note :: **Exceptions to this guideline:**

-          * Header files that define external APIs for the Toolkit project **must** include all header files for all types that appear in the API.
+    * Header files that define external APIs for the Toolkit
+      project **must** include all header files for all types that appear in the API.
 This makes use of the API much easier.

     * When using a function, such as an inline method or template, that is implemented in a header file, the header file containing the implementation **must** be included.

     * Similarly, when using C++ standard library types in a header file, it **may** be preferable to include the actual headers (rather than forward reference headers (e.g., 'iosfwd') in the header file to make it easier to use.
 This avoids having explicit inclusion of standard headers wherever the header file is used.

 4.6 A forward type declaration **must** be used in a header file when an include statement would result in a circular dependency among header files.